rcn-ee/tidl-api/docs/source/using_api.rst

 The complete example is available at ``/usr/share/ti/tidl/examples/one_eo_per_frame/main.cpp``.

 .. note::
-    The double buffering technique described in :ref:`use-case-3` can be used with a single :term:`ExecutionObject` to overlap reading a frame with the processing of the previous frame.
+    The double buffering technique described in :ref:`use-case-3` can be used with a single :term:`ExecutionObject` to overlap reading an input frame with the processing of the previous input frame.
+Refer to ``examples/imagenet/main.cpp``.

 .. _use-case-2: